amacian/ABF/README.md

 - GenericSlowMemoryRepresentation.py (Simulates the slow memory storing the different copies of the Bloom-1 filter)
 - GenericHashFunctionsMD5.py (Generates the hash function to select the word and the groups of hash functions to select the bits using MD5)
 - GenericHashFunctionsSHA512.py (Generates the hash function to select the word and the groups of hash functions to select the bits using SHA512)
+- GenericHashFunctionsSHA512All.py (Generates the hash function to select the word and the groups of hash functions to select the bits using SHA512.
+Extended to support widths that are not power of 2).
 - LogScreen, LogFile and LogNull (To log the different messages generated during the execution).
 - DataSet (to store the actual values that were stored for later false positive detection).